 - in testing of headphone noise exposure sound limiters for hearing protection

-As well as general noise exposure assessments, we have provided expert evidence where hearing damage has allegedly been caused by noise from headphones, headsets, earpieces or telephones.
+As well as general noise exposure assessments, we have provided expert acoustical evidence where hearing damage has allegedly been caused by noise from headphones, headsets, earpieces or telephones, or in claims of acoustic shock.

 Other uses of Kemar